unfoldingWord/dbbackupr2/Readme.md

 we might want to extend to RPM and Postgres as well.

 ## How it works
-It is **assumed** that a configuration file `/etc/dbbackupr2.conf` exists.
+It is **assumed** that an environment file `dbbackupr2.env` exists.
-An example of the file can be found in this repo as `dbbackupr2.conf`
+An example of the file can be found in this repo as `dbbackupr2.env`

 The script makes a list of all databases existing on the MySQL host, does a `mysqldump` per database, and then makes it into a bzip2 archive, to save space.